Norfolk County, Massachusetts: Courthouses

+The land for the courthouse, across the street from the existing one, was purchased from Frances Ames for $1,200.
+Ames later refused to sell the lot to the east at an asking price of $400, however.
+Masonic ceremonies, bell ringing and cannon fire accompanied the laying of the cornerstone on July 4, 1825.
+In 1827, the old courthouse was sold at public auction.

+The new building was designed by Solomon Willard and was dedicated on February 20, 1827.
+It was a basic rectangular granite-walled structure, 48' by 98' and two stories tall, with Greek-temple porticoes at either end.
+Each 10' portico was supported by four Doric pillars.
+A bell made by Paul Revere was moved from the old courthouse to the new north portico, where it was tolled to announce court sessions.

+The interior had a hall running through the center paved with brick.
+On the eastern side were the offices of the Country Treasurer and the Clerk of Courts.
+On the western side were the Registry of Deeds and Probate Court.
+The courtroom was upstairs and featured an arched ceiling.
+The high sheriff had a desk in the room.

+From the outside it was an attractive building, but it was not a comfortable place to work.
+The only water was provided by a well on Court Street, and it did not have an adequate heating system.
+One employee complained that it was "barren and destitute of every convenience, demanded for health, comfort and decency."
+In 1846, an iron fence was installed around the perimeter.

-Registers of Deeds
+Registry of Deeds

 The Registry was originally housed in one of the first floor rooms of the home of Eliphalet Pond, the first registrar, at 963 Washington Street in Dedham.
 A sign was nailed to a tree out front informing the public of its location.
 It then moved to the original Norfolk County Courthouse and remained there for about three decades.
 When the new Norfolk County Courthouse was built in 1827, the middle office on the west side of the lower level was used by the Registry.
 When the population of the county grew and the number of real estate transactions increased apace, a new building was constructed for the Registry across the street at 649 High Street.
 The Boston firm Peabody & Stearns was hired to design the current Registry of Deeds, built in 1905.
 The main section of the building measures 52 feet by 186 feet, is two stories high with a copper hipped roof, and is built of Indiana limestone with details made of granite from Deer Isle, Maine.

-Other

-In the mid-1800s, Jonathan H. Cobb was the clerk of courts.